iorodeo/colorimeter/README.txt

 environmental parameters (temp, pH, inhibitors); Nitrogen cycle - quantify the amount of ammonia, nitrite and nitrate in a newly established aquarium.

-How it works: The colorimeter essentially consists of two electronics boards:
-i) a red-green-blue (RGB) LED board and a light sensor board.
-A cuvette holder in the center of the colorimeter properly positions the sample between the LED and the sensor.
-The sensor board connects to an Arduino via the colorimeter shield.
-When the colorimeter is operating, the RGB LED illuminates the sample in the cuvette with one of three different wavelengths of light: 625 nm (red), 528 nm (true green) and 470 nm (blue).
-On the opposite side of the cuvette a slit in the colorimeter allows light to pass through the sample to the light sensor.
-Finally absorbance (A) of the sample is determined by comparing the intensity of incident light (I0) to the intensity of light after it has passed through the sample (I) using the following equation: A = log10(I/I0).